OverTheWire Bandit Walkthrough

 - Command:

-is a file in the current directory and not an option for thecat
+./tells the shell that-is a file in the current directory and not an option for thecatcommand.

 Level 2 -> Level 3